IronLanguages/ironpython3/Documentation/building.md

                                 `cpython` tests from the CPython stdlib test suite
 ```

-If the build is successful the binaries are stored in ironpython3/bin/{Configuration}/{TargetFramework}
+If the build is successful the binaries are stored in `ironpython3/bin/{Configuration}/{TargetFramework}`.

+## Run

+Before run the IronPython3, you should set the environment variable `IRONPYTHONPATH` to `Src/StdLib/Lib/`.